 If you think that the whole system is wrong and needs to be changed from the top, contact your local MP and put pressure on them.

-- Sign up for surveys – you get Magpies for just signing up and when you do a survey you get even more (these are in the hundreds so you will get to that fiver really quickly as well as making some extra on the survey itself).
+- Sign up for surveys – you get Magpies just for signing up and when you do a survey, you get even more (these are in the hundreds so you will get to that fiver really quickly as well as making some extra from the survey itself).

 We think it’s a no-brainer.
-Just click, comment, download and sign-up to make a bunch of money for nothing!
+Just click, comment, download and sign-up to make a bunch of money for nothing and watch your Universal Credit problems disappear!